parallelUQ/PUQ/README.rst

 We recommend creating a Python virtual environment within the working directory of PUQ.
 If a virtual environment is created, PUQ's required packages are installed and isolated from those installed a priori.
 Creating a virtual environment will also prevent having conflicting packages on a user's machine.
+You may need to install the virtual environment on your system (if a user's system does not have it), for example, with 'apt install python3.9-venv'

 1)Extract the zipped file.